 What to do next? – Love addiction withdrawal

-These practical tips are taken directly from the workbook which is part of my ‘Surviving the Addictive Love Cycle‘ program which contains over 9 hours of videos plus guided meditations and eBooks all to help you move into a happier and healthier place.
+These practical tips are taken directly from the workbook which is part of my ‘The Love Addiction and Heartbreak Recovery Programme‘ program which contains over 9 hours of videos plus guided meditations and eBooks all to help you move into a happier and healthier place.

 It is also wise to have face-to-face grief and loss counselling or relationship therapy as this program is by no means the absolute cure for the acute despair one can experience at this devastating time.
 Again, if you are experiencing: panic, depression, sleeplessness, loss of appetite, anxiety or separation distress, it is vital that you also make an appointment with your local General Practitioner; this can be coupled by seeing a registered therapist or psychoanalyst in your local area.

 If you feel you need to speak with me I am available for Skype consultations or in person if you are based in the UK.
 My clinic is in Sevenoaks, Kent.
 To enquire about a Skype session or a one to one with me please email firstname.lastname@example.org.